QueueLab/.github/profile/README.md

 ## Quality Computer Experiences
-Queuelab is an applied research-first artificial intelligence laboratory working on the intersection of nature and computation.
+Queuelab is an applied research-first artificial general intelligence laboratory working on the intersection of nature and computation.

 [Sponsor QCX](https://www.paypal.me/queuenorth)